sparkflows/sparkflows-docs/docs/user-guide/scheduler/pipeline_scheduler.rst

 ========

 It's very important to schedule Pipelines and Workflows for smooth execution of long-running jobs in parallel and asynchronous manner.
-Sparkflows scales out the Data Processing and Mcchine Learning Use cases by offering seamless scheduling capabilities.
+Sparkflows scales out the Data Processing and Machine Learning Use cases by offering seamless scheduling capabilities.

 1. **Schedule Pipeline**